YohannTisserand/CV/README.md

 2007 - 2009</br>
 *Administrative Assistant*</br>
 I was a human lie detector.
 Literally.
-Our company was tyred specialised, I was in charge of our carrier daily report across the country and I had to report to my final client why the goods haven't been delivered in time.
+Our company was tyred specialised, I was in charge of our carrier daily report across the country and I had the opportunity to report to my final client why the goods haven't been delivered in time.
 A strong logical was necessary.

 2001 - 2007</br>
 *Commando soldier*</br>